-Harmoney has appropriate systems and processes for determining the suitability of a Borrower and his or her ability to afford loan repayments.
-The sole recourse for repayment is to the Borrower as there is no security for the loan, and no person guaranteeing the loan, Where a Borrower fails to make payments Lenders will not receive part or all of their principal and interest payments that are due to them.
+Borrowers who are lent investors’ funds may delay making their repayments or default on loans.
+The sole recourse for repayment is to the borrower.
+There is no security for the loan and no person guaranteeing the loan.
+Where a borrower fails to make payments Investors will not receive part or all of their principal and interest payments that are due to them.

 Borrowers may be the victims of identity theft, in which case the person receiving the money has misappropriated the details of the person whose identity has been used to apply for the loan.